Jean-MarcHarvengt/TeensyCEC/README.md

 - teensyo2em:
   - no sound
   - only videopac G7000 games supported (due to ram constraint)
+- teensynes:
+  - no sound
+  - 32k roms only supported
+  - needs a little bit of speedup but playable...

 - general:
   - menu not perfect!
   - touch screen precision To be checked (not sure if calibration works for all)